matdombrock/turtlelab/README.md

 print("Hello, world!")
 ```

+# Tips
+- The canvas for drawing on is 256x256 px.
+- Drawing outside of the canvas is generally allowed.
+- The audio synthesis parameters are fed by the turtle coordinates as well as the drawing color.
+- Each subsequent command requires re-running the whole program.
+So very long program will slow down as they go.
+- Frame delay is displayed in the window title bar.
+Higher numbers mean your program is running slower.

 # Build
 Install the deps listed below and then run the Makefile or build with the shell scripts.
 ## macOS build